Expert Guide To Purchasing The Best Kids Metal DetectorJanuary 20, 2017

 Tones– The Quicksilver has three audio tones unlike the Tracker IV with two –the high and low tone.
 The detector’s low, medium and high tones facilitate differentiation between high valuable metals and trash.

 Fisher F22: This is a suitable device for young adults who are beginners at treasure hunting.
 It is an all-round gadget with additional discrimination features, target ID capabilities, modes and is available at an affordable price.
 However, compared to the Comprade weighing 2.2 lbs, the F22 might be a little bit heavy for your teenager as it weighs just above 4 lbs.

 Tesoro Compadre: This is an incredibly improved and complete gadget used by teenagers and professionals mostly as their secondary metal detector.
 It is an affordable, very simple to use and a light-weight device.

 To ensure the device withstands wear and tear, it is built in a tank-design.
 Plus, you can choose either of the provided coil sizes: 8″ and 5.75”.

-Therefore, consider a kids metal detector that he or she can easily learn to use and while it remains useful even as they grow older.
+Therefore, consider a kids metal detector that he or she can learn to use easily and lightweight while it remains useful even as they grow.